-NUR 213 Complex Health Concepts (Spring) 4 3 15 10 Draws guidities NUR 200 ENC 444 and PCV 244 and PCV 244 b
+NUR 213 Complex Health Concepts (Spring) 4 3 15 10

-Prerequisites: NUR 212, ENG 111, and PSY 241 Corequisites: ENG 114 and HUM 115 or PHI 215 or PHI 240
+Prerequisites: NUR 212, ENG 111, and PSY 241

+Corequisites: ENG 114 and HUM 115 or PHI 215 or PHI 240

 This course is designed to assimilate the concepts within the three domains of the individual, healthcare, and nursing.
 Emphasis is placed on the concepts of fluid/electrolytes, metabolism, perfusion, mobility, stress/coping, violence, health-wellness-illness, professional behaviors, caring interventions, managing care, healthcare systems, and quality improvement.
 Upon completion, students should be able to demonstrate the knowledge, skills, and attitudes necessary to provide quality, individualized, entry level nursing care.